-We also completed enrollment in our real-world evidence studies to evaluate the long-term effectiveness and healthcare utilization changes associated with the use of AspyreRx for the treatment of T2D in September 2023.
+In September 2023, we completed enrollment in our real-world evidence studies to evaluate the long-term effectiveness and healthcare utilization changes associated with the use of AspyreRx for the treatment of T2D.
 The randomized, controlled, multi-site studies enrolled patients for a treatment period of at least 12 months.
-Change in A1c and healthcare resource utilization will be evaluated and compared to usual care.
+Change in A1c and healthcare resource utilization will be evaluated and compared to SOC.
 The study seeks to provide payers and providers with long-term data related to usage and outcomes in a real-world like setting.

-We further achieved positive top-line results in our LivVita study, a first-ever clinical study evaluating the feasibility of our digitally delivered CBT to reduce liver fat and improve liver disease biomarkers as a potential treatment for MASLD and MASH.
+We further achieved positive top-line results in our LivVita study, a first-ever clinical study evaluating the feasibility of our digitally delivered CBT to reduce liver fat and improve liver disease biomarkers as a potential treatment for MASLD and MASH (formerly known as NAFLD/NASH).
 The results of this study were published in the peer reviewed journal Gastro Hep Advances in October 2023.
 Currently, there is no FDA approved treatment for these conditions, which affect one in four Americans and cause approximately \$100 billion in direct medical costs annually.
-Because of the significant unmet medical need, we intend to submit a request to the FDA for Breakthrough Device Designation for our investigational CBT-based treatment platform by the end of 2023.
-We plan to use data from the LivVita study and exploratory endpoints embedded in the BT-001 pivotal trial that generated additional proof-of-concept data in in hypertension and hyperlipidemia, to inform the potential expansion of our digital therapeutics platform into other cardiometabolic diseases beyond T2D.
+Because of the significant unmet medical need, in December 2023, we applied for Breakthrough Device Designation from the FDA for investigational CBT treatment to treat MASLD and MASH.
+We are currently in discussions with the FDA regarding our request for Breakthrough Device Designation and expect to complete those discussions in Q1 2024.
+We plan to use data from the LivVita study and exploratory endpoints embedded in the BT-001 pivotal trial that generated additional proof-of-concept data in hypertension and hyperlipidemia, to inform the potential expansion of our digital therapeutics platform into other cardiometabolic diseases beyond T2D.